 How to Write Goals That Are MeasurableMay 10, 2016 by Stacey Barr

 In PuMP we use a tool called the Measurability Tests to find out, and fix, the measurability of goals.
-If a goal fails the Measurability Tests, it simply cannot be meaningfully measured.
-But that’s rework.
-Wouldn’t it be better if we wrote our goals measurably, when we created them?
+If a goal fails the Measurability Tests, it cannot be meaningfully measured.
+That’s rework.
+Wouldn’t it be better if we write our goals measurably in the first place?

 One of the guidelines I give people for writing goals that are measurable is to use words that a 5th-grader (10 year old) would understand.